erentatarr/The-Impact-of-Weather-Conditions-on-Traffic-Congestion-in-Istanbul/README.md

 Merge the two datasets using datetime
 Create derived features such as is_rainy, is_peak_hour, season, and weekday

+3. Feature Engineering
+Rainfall Intensity Classification:
+Create categories based on precipitation values (e.g., none, light, moderate, heavy).
+Peak Hour Indicator:
+Generate a binary feature for morning (07:00–10:00) and evening (17:00–20:00) peak hours.
+Side-Specific Traffic Features:
+Use TI_An and TI_Av to separately analyze Asian and European side congestion.
+Weekday/Weekend Split:
+Extract day-of-week information from timestamps to assess behavioral differences.

-3. Exploratory Data Analysis (EDA)
+4. Exploratory Data Analysis (EDA)
 Distribution of congestion levels by day, hour, and weather type Correlation heatmap between weather and congestion Boxplots and time-series plots (rainfall vs. congestion index)

-4. Hypothesis Testing
+5. Hypothesis Testing
 t-test:Compare mean congestion between rainy and non-rainy periods ANOVA:Examine seasonal differences in traffic congestion
 Correlation: Evaluate relationships between weather metrics and traffic index

-5. Visualization
+6. Visualization
 Time-series plots of weather vs. congestion
 Heatmaps showing correlation strength
 Boxplots of congestion by weather conditions

 Expected Results:
-Rainfall and low temperatures are likely to correlate with higher congestion levels.
-Peak-hour congestion increases more sharply on rainy days.
-Wind and humidity may have weaker or indirect effects.
+Heavy rainfall is expected to produce noticeably higher congestion levels than light or moderate rainfall.
+Rainfall may have a stronger effect during peak traffic hours.
+The Asian and European sides may respond differently to rainfall intensity.
+Other weather variables (wind, pressure, temperature) may play secondary or moderating roles.

 Limitations:
-The traffic dataset is aggregated at a city level, not by district or street.
-Weather data may come from one station, not accounting for micro-climate variations.
+Rainfall data represents city-level weather and may not capture micro-climate variations across Istanbul.
+Traffic index is aggregated by region (Asian/European) and may not reflect district-level differences.
-The analysis demonstrates correlation, not causation.
+Observational analysis demonstrates correlation, not causation.
+Weather forecasts may not perfectly match real-time conditions.

 Tools and Libraries
 Python Libraries: pandas, numpy, matplotlib, statsmodels,